tldr-pages/tldr/pages/common/last.md

 `last {{user_name}} -i`

-- View the last reboot (last login of the pseudo user reboot):
+- View all recorded reboots (last logins of the pseudo user reboot):

 `last reboot`

-- View the last shutdown (last login of the pseudo user shutdown):
+- View all recorded shutdowns (last logins of the pseudo user shutdown):

 `last shutdown`